hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

     \theta_{k+1} \leftarrow \theta_{k} + \nabla J(\pi_{\theta_k})

-where \theta is a set of policy parameter.
+where :math:`\theta` is a set of policy parameter.

 We can estimate the policy gradient :math:`J(\pi)` via on-policy estimation as follows.